EnterpriseDB/repmgr/README.md

-Note that if a file is explicitly specified with `-f/--config-file`, an error will be raised if it is not found or not readable and no attempt will be made to check default locations.
+Note that if a file is explicitly specified with `-f/--config-file`, an error will be raised if it is not found or not readable and no attempt will be made to check default locations; this is to prevent `repmgr` reading the wrong file.

 For a full list of annotated configuration items, see the file `repmgr.conf.sample`.

-These parameters in the configuration file can be overridden with command line
+The following parameters in the configuration file can be overridden with command line options:
-options:

 - `-L/--log-level`
 - `-b/--pg_bindir`